OlivierSohn/hamazed/README.md

 More info [available here](https://docs.haskellstack.org/en/stable/GUIDE/#docker).

-In the following section, `imajuscule/hamazed` is used as a base to generate the image deployed on Heroku.
+In the following section, `imajuscule/hamazed` is used as a base to generate the image deployed on [Heroku].

 ## Deploy a game server (to Heroku)

-At the time of this writing, [Heroku](https://www.heroku.com/) has a free plan to host web applications deployed using docker containers.
+At the time of this writing, [Heroku] has a free plan to host web applications deployed using docker containers.
 We are assuming that you already:

-- have an Heroku account where you created the app <herokuAppName> whose associated domain is <herokuAppDomain>
+- have an [Heroku] account where you created the app <herokuAppName> whose associated domain is <herokuAppDomain>
-- have installed Heroku command line tools
+- have installed [Heroku] command line tools

-The following command creates the Heroku container and pushes it on Heroku:
+The following command creates the [Heroku] container and pushes it on [Heroku]:

 ```shell
 cd ./docker-heroku